AsaCapstone2016/asa/docs/testing.md

     1. Wrapping our lambda functions in an express app
     2. Running the express app locally
     3. Exposing localhost through ngrok
-    4. Eewiring our API gateway endpoints to point to our local express app using the Node SDK for AWS.
+    4. Rewiring our API gateway endpoints to point to our local express app using the Node SDK for AWS.

 To set up and run Testbench:
 Make sure you have installed all dependencies for the ASA Project and deployed to AWS